About Lexington Police – main page

 You have the right to ask officers to explain their actions and also to ask them for their name and ID number.

-Goal 6: The Bureau of Patrol (BOP) will increase the number of officers that attend Crisis Intervention Training.
+Goal 2: The Bureau of Administration will increase the number of academy classes held yearly.